 - The Publishing Collective meets monthly (usually over Skype) and is responsible for the day-to-day running of the project, including financial decisions.
-It is made up of everyone who works with Dark Mountain on a regular basis (as of 2018, Charlotte Du Cann, Dougald Hine, Nick Hunt, Ava Osbiston and Mark Watson) plus up to two other editors involved with recent or forthcoming books.
+It is made up of everyone who works with Dark Mountain on a regular basis (as of 2019, Charlotte Du Cann, Nick Hunt, Ava Osbiston and Mark Watson) plus up to two other editors involved with recent or forthcoming books.

 - The Editorial Board meets quarterly and is responsible for the longer-term editorial direction of Dark Mountain, including decisions about appointing new editors and themes for special issues.
 It is made up of the longest-serving editors currently involved with Dark Mountain.
-As of 2018, its members are Charlotte Du Cann, Dougald Hine and Nick Hunt.
+As of 201, its members are Cate Chapman, Charlotte Du Cann and Nick Hunt.